finbourne/luminesce-sdk-python-preview/sdk/docs/MultiQueryExecutionApi.md

 keep_for_seconds = 0 # int | Maximum time the result may be kept for, in seconds: <0 → 1200 (20m), 0 → 28800 (8h), max = 2,678,400 (31d) (optional) (default to 0)

     try:
-        # StartQueries: Starts to Execute the HoneycombSql statements in the background.
+        # StartQueries: Starts to Execute the LuminesceSql statements in the background.
         api_response = api_instance.start_queries(type, body, as_at=as_at, effective_at=effective_at, limit1=limit1, limit2=limit2, input1=input1, input2=input2, input3=input3, timeout_seconds=timeout_seconds, keep_for_seconds=keep_for_seconds)
         pprint(api_response)
     except ApiException as e: